sanketpradhan04/power-car-fault-analysis/README.md

-#Rail power car fault analysis
+# power car fault analysis
+in this report i have explained some frequently occuring failures with their currently available solution and what new innovative solutions can be adopted.